 - Have a sell-by, best-by, or use-by date no sooner than 12 days from the date the eligible dairy product is delivered to the eligible distributor.

 Q: What is considered consumer-sized packaging?

-A: All eligible donated dairy products must be in consumer-sized packaging.
-These are any consumer-sized packaging agreeable to both entities in a partnership.
-Examples of consumer-sized packaging include, but are not limited to, gallons of milk, 1-pound blocks of cheese, single serve containers of yogurt, 1-pound packages of butter, or large bags of milk if the eligible distributor has the ability to dispense (i.e. a soup kitchen).
-When submitting Plans for approval, the EDO is required to list what types of dairy products it plans to donate.
+A: All eligible donated dairy products must be in consumer-sized packaging, agreeable to both entities in a partnership.
+Examples of consumer-sized packaging include, but are not limited to, gallons of milk, 8-ounce blocks of cheese, single serve containers of yogurt, and 1-pound packages of butter.
+If the eligible distributor is able and willing to take bulk containers of dairy products to dispense or transform into meals for individuals (e.g. large bags of milk to be dispensed or large tubs of ricotta to be made into lasagna at a feeding kitchen), then these products can be considered eligible dairy products as well, but these situations must be explained in detail on the Plan and Eligible Distributor Certification Form.
+When submitting Plans for approval, the EDO is required to list all types of dairy products it plans to donate.

 Q: Where can I find information on classified milk prices in my area?

 A: Refer to the USDA Final Class Prices by Order for your region to find data on classified milk prices, as well as other statistics.

 Q: How do I find eligible distributors in my area to donate eligible dairy products?